visgl/luma.gl/docs/api-reference/webgl/query.md

 ### beginTimeElapsedQuery()

-Shortcut for timer query (dependent on extension in both WebGL1 and 2)
+Shortcut for timer query (dependent on extension in both WebGL 1 and 2)

 ### Query.beginOcclusionQuery({conservative = false})

-Shortcut for occlusion query (dependent on WebGL2)
+Shortcut for occlusion query (dependent on WebGL 2)

 ### beginTransformFeedbackQuery()

-Shortcut for transform feedback query (dependent on WebGL2)
+Shortcut for transform feedback query (dependent on WebGL 2)

 ### Query.begin(target)